hez2010/hez2010/README.md

 - 🏫 Undergraduate bachelor of Software Engineering, 2018-2022.
 - 👯 Microsoft Student Partner.
 - 💬 Can speak Chinese, English and Japanese.
-- 🌱 Currently learning Rust, CLR, System, Compiler and Codegen.
+- 🌱 Currently learning CoreCLR, Computer Graphics and Compilers.
 - ⚡ Want to write a runtime and a game engine.